Lisbon Travel Guide — Neighbourhoods, Transport & What to Do

 Getting There

 Humberto Delgado Airport is 7km northeast of the centre.
 The Metro Yellow Line provides a direct connection to Rato, Marquês de Pombal, and Alameda interchange.
 Travel time is 20–30 minutes depending on destination.
 Taxis and Uber to Baixa typically cost €15–20 and take 15–30 minutes depending on traffic.
+For late arrivals with heavy luggage or groups, a pre-booked airport transfer to Lisbon avoids the taxi queue entirely.

 Lisbon’s Santa Apolónia and Oriente stations serve long-distance rail.
 Porto takes around 2h45 by fast Alfa Pendular service (from €25 booked ahead).
 Faro is 3h30.
 Seville via Badajoz is 5h30.